ixvu/w4111_wiki/Midterm-Study-Guide.md

 ***relation schema***

 A relation schema can be thought of as the basic information describing a table or relation.
+(Note that relation is a set, so rows have to be distinct.)
 This includes a set of column names, the data types associated with each column, and the name associated with the entire table.
 For example, a relation schema for the relation called